ajesler/blokus/Readme.md

 ### Extras

 - Offer hints to the player as to where a particular block could be placed.
+- Show all squares that can be covered with the players available blocks.
 - Build an AI to play against.